This is the top of this pageSite menu here

 A The expenses (costs) required to provide services are calculated based on the full cost for each individual service, based on the "calculation standards for usage fees" and "calculation standards for fees."
 Calculate the full cost of this cost for one year, and convert it to the amount per service unit divided by the actual usage etc.

 However, depending on the type of service, the nature of the costs differs, as to whether the cost should be covered entirely by usage fees and fees or only partially.
 Therefore, we will determine the proportion of public expenses based on the nature of the service, and the portion not covered by public expenses (the portion borne by users) will be the “theoretically appropriate price” for usage fees and fees.
-On top of that, if the theoretical appropriate price is significantly higher than the current unit price, consider mitigating the sudden increase in burden, and also consider comparing the unit price with the same or similar service prices of the private sector and surrounding municipalities.
+On top of that, if the theoretical reasonable price greatly exceeds the current unit price, consider mitigating the sudden increase in the burden, and also consider comparing the unit price with the same or similar service prices of the private sector and surrounding municipalities.
 The adjusted amount is the revised amount.

 Note: See below for calculation results for individual items.